ucb-stat133/stat133-fall-2017/labs/lab03-vector-basics.md

 load('../data/nba2017-salary-points.RData')
 ```

-Alternative, you can first download the `.RData` file to your working directory, and then `load()` it like this:
+Alternatively, you can first download the `.RData` file to your working directory, and then `load()` it like this:

 ``` r
 # download RData file into your working directory